Danil-Startsev-1/Diffusion-Language-Models-for-Code-Generation/README.md

 - Notebooks are intended to be executable top‑to‑bottom in a fresh environment.
 - Key hyperparameters (steps, max_new_tokens, temperature, etc.) and metrics are stored in the CSV files under `model_tests/results/`.
 - Due to stochastic sampling, reported pass@1 may vary slightly between runs.

+## Acknowledgements
+This research was carried out using the HSE University supercomputer complex.

 ## Citation